darkn3rd/mkdocs-docker/README.md

 ### **CI Pipeline with Jenkins**

 A `Jenkinsfile` is provided to use with Jenkins 2.0.
+This requires a build agent that supports both [Docker](https://www.docker.com/) and [InSpec](https://www.inspec.io/).

+#### **Demo Jenkins Environment (Experimental)**

+Currently experimenting with creating a demonstration Jenkins enviornment.
+A [Docker Compose](https://docs.docker.com/compose/) script is provided to facilitate this.
+This only works on Linux and macOS due to mounting of Unix domain socket.

+Additionally, the [Vagrant](https://www.vagrantup.com/) also includes all the necessary tools to support this, and port maps port `8080` on localhost, should you want to use this solution.
+If you already have something listening on `8080`, you can edit the provided `Vagrantfile` to use a different port.

+#### **General Jenkins Instructions**

 A test Jenkins environment is provided.
 If you have Docker Compose installed, you can test this with:

 ```bash
 # Start Jenkins environment